-He’s been featured by Country Living, House Beautiful, and has taken the internet by a storm.
+He’s been featured by in numerous spots, went viral many times, and has taken the internet by a storm.
 In that same post, I shared my other waterfall dresser…my dumpster dresser damsel in distress (say that five times fast!)

-This sad piece was found by a good friend of mine next to a dumpster in the middle of winter.
-Bleak, cold, and sad-looking, isn’t it?
-My friend asked me if I wanted it, and though she thought I was nuts, I told her yes.
+This sad piece isfound by a good friend of mine next to a dumpster in the middle of winter.
+Bleak, cold, and sad looking, isn’t it?
+My friend asks me if I want it, and though she thought me nuts, I told her yes.
 I just couldn’t leave it there!

 Finally, I’m able to give it the much-needed attention it so desired and the makeover begins.
 YAY!

 Let’s take a look at the damage.
 Obviously, a missing drawer…